 Each message you send on Remind includes a delivery summary that helps you track if parents are engaging with your content (and make adjustments as needed).

-Your Remind plan also includes dashboards that give you a bird’s-eye view of parent involvement across your school.
+Remind Hub also includes dashboards that give you a bird’s-eye view of parent involvement across your school.
 For evaluating parent involvement, we recommend starting with your community engagement statistics: These include a breakdown of message volume and parent activity over time that you can use to benchmark and assess engagement.

 4. Foster parental involvement